emieli/ansible-demo/README.md

 We have two tasks.
 The first tasks enables LLDP transmissions on port2.
 We save the result to variable **result**.
 The second task checks if the first task completed with status **changed** and if so, it pauses for a few seconds.
 This is to allow the LLDP process to send out an LLDP packet to SW-1 before the playbook continues.
 We don't want the playbook to pause if LLDP is already enabled, hence the **when: result.changed**.

-That's all on the Fortigate.
+That's all we need to do on the Fortigate!

 ## 2. Make one switch STP root
 The second role in our playbook is **arista_stp_root**, ensuring that the switch directly connected to our firewall become STP root.
 Let's examine it below.